 Customers should know the final price of everything they’re paying for (including tax and shipping) at all times.
 If the final price isn’t visible, a person may try to go back to check, and this can complicate the checkout process if they have to re-enter their information again.

 Adding the final price to the bottom of the payment form can help reduce your form’s cart abandonment rate:

 Use Microcopy When Errors Arise

 It doesn’t matter how professionally you design a payment form.
 A lot of people are going to make mistakes.
 However, you can frustrate website users when your payment form isn’t clear on what the exact issues are.

 You can use microcopy on your payment form to specifically describe the issues your audience is facing:

-This is much better communication than “some fields are incorrect” or a blank red border over the field with incorrect information.
+This is much better communication than error message like “some fields are incorrect” or a blank red border over the field with incorrect information.
 Also, make sure that your microcopy is clear and concise.